Day 1Washington DC Area

 Day 3Gettysburg–Harpers Ferry–Luray Caverns–Shenandoah National Park

 Head for HARPERS FERRY, where in 1859 John Brown made his ill-fated raid on the U.S. Arsenal.
-Time to stop at LURAY CAVERNS for a guided tour, then up to the crest of the Blue Ridge Mountains for magnificent vistas of the Shenandoah Valley.
+En route to Shenandoah, stop at LURAY CAVERNS for a guided tour, then up to the crest of the Blue Ridge Mountains for magnificent vistas of the Shenandoah Valley.
 (Continental Breakfast)

 Day 4Shenandoah National Park–New River Gorge–Beckley

 Through lumber and limestone country into wonderfully wild West Virginia.
-After a lunch break in Lewisburg, a Civil War battlefield, travel to Fayetteville and stop at New River Gorge Bridge, the world’s largest steel-span bridge, rising 876 feet above the river.
-Then, on to Beckley, the heart of West Virginia’s “smokeless” coal industry for an overnight stay.
+After a lunch break in Lewisburg, a Civil War battlefield, travel to Fayetteville and stop at New River Gorge Bridge, the world’s third-longest steel-span bridge, rising 876 feet above the river.
+Then, on to Beckley, the heart of West Virginia’s “smokeless” coal industry, for an overnight stay.

 Day 5Beckley–Charleston–Lexington, Kentucky